Lindon Was

 Not Sure Yet?

-Start by learning more about Project Porchlight — what it is, how it works, and how neighbors across Lindon are getting involved.
-There’s a role here that fits who you are.
-You’ll find it.
+Start by learning more about Project Porchlight — what it is, how it works, and why neighbor-to-neighbor connection matters.
+There is a role here that fits who you are.
+You will find it.

 Learn About Project PorchlightAre you?

-The change starts with one neighbor choosing to turn toward the people around them.
-That neighbor could be you.
-Turn on your porchlight and let’s build this together.
+The change starts with one neighbor choosing to turn toward the people nearby.

 Questions?
 Reach us at outreach@loveyouractualneighbor.org